johnnadeau/omniauth-drchrono/README.md

 # Omniauth::Drchrono

-This is a OmniAuth strategy for authenticating to drchrono.
+This is an OmniAuth strategy for authenticating to drchrono.
 To use it, you'll need to sign up for the [drchrono api](https://www.drchrono.com/api/).

 ## Installation